vantage6/vantage6-workshop/episodes/chapter6.md

 ---
-title: "Setting up vantage6 node"
+title: "Setting up a vantage6 node"
 teaching: 1.5
 exercises: 4
 ---

 :::::::::::::::::::::::::::::::::::::: questions

-- What are the hardware requirements for vantage6 node?
-- What are the software requirements for vantage6 node?
+- What are the requirements for a vantage6 node?
-- How to install vantage6 command line?
+- How to install vantage6 command line interface?
-- What are the commands available in vantage6?
+- What are the commands available in the vantage6 CLI?
 - How to set up a new vantage6 node?
 - How to reset an API key for a node?